 The IAPA considered this incident to be serious, stating that it represented an unacceptable abuse of authority and highlighting the lack of response from senior government officials or the Ministry of the Interior.
 Most concerning, according to the IAPA, was that no relevant government figure acknowledged the seriousness of the matter, and that the Director of the National Police stated that “everything was perfectly fine.”

-On April 6, President Yamandú Orsi signed the IAPA principles declarations — the Declaration of Chapultepec and the Declaration of Salta II — during an official ceremony in Montevideo, reaffirming his commitment to defending freedom of expression and press freedom.
-The signing took place in the presence of an international delegation from the IAPA, led by its first vice president, Carlos Jornet, who described the gesture as a reflection of the country’s democratic climate and culture of coexistence, as well as its importance in strengthening these principles in the region.
+During an official event on April 6, President Orsi endorsed the IAPA’s statements of principles—the Declaration of Chapultepec and the Salta II Declaration—reaffirming his commitment to defending freedom of expression and of the press.
+The signing took place in Montevideo before an international IAPA delegation led by its First Vice President, Carlos Jornet, who described the gesture as a reflection of the country’s democratic climate and coexistence, as well as its importance in strengthening these principles in the region.

-Following the signing, Orsi stated that adherence to these instruments represents not only an honor but also a responsibility, underscoring freedom of expression as an essential pillar of democracy.
-In this regard, he highlighted the importance of preserving respect, dialogue, and consensus-building in the face of current challenges such as disinformation and political polarization.
+Following the signing, Orsi noted that adherence to these instruments represents not only an honor but also a responsibility, emphasizing that freedom of expression is a fundamental pillar of democracy.
+In this regard, he underscored the importance of preserving respect, dialogue, and consensus-building in the face of current challenges such as disinformation and polarization.

-The IAPA delegation also met with the Prosecutor General, Mónica Ferrero, to analyze the state of press freedom and express concern over recent developments that could affect journalistic work.
-During the meeting, both parties agreed on the need to strengthen institutional capacities to confront organized crime, as well as to ensure the protection of journalists and compliance with international standards.
+The IAPA delegation also met with Attorney General Mónica Ferrero to discuss the state of press freedom and to express concern over recent developments that could affect journalistic work.
+During the meeting, both parties agreed on the need to strengthen institutional capacities to confront organized crime, as well as to ensure the protection of journalists and respect for international standards.